 What to Write in a Wedding Card to a Colleague

-Image: Paper Pipit at Not on the High Street
+Image: Snappy Crocodile Designs at Not on the High Street

 If someone in the office is getting married, you can get them your own wedding card or sign a shared one that’s passed around.
 These messages would work for either scenario (although if you’ve been invited to the wedding, you should definitely get your own card!):